getodk/collect/docs/CODE-GUIDELINES.md

 Strings that represent very rare failure cases or that are meant more for ODK developers to use for troubleshooting rather than directly for users may be written as literal strings.
 This reduces the burden on translators and makes it easier for developers to troubleshoot edge cases without having to look up translations.

+## Icons

+Icons (usually defined using Android XML drawables) should be placed in the `icons` module so they can be shared between other modules without being duplicated.
+Icons should usually come from the set of Material Icons which are easiest to acquire from Android Studio's "Vector Asset" tool.

 ## Dependency injection

 As much as possible to facilitate simpler, more modular and more testable components you should follow the Dependency Inversion principle in Collect Code.
 An example tutorial on this concept can be found [here](https://www.seadowg.com/dip-lesson/).